Motivic, logarithmic, and topological Milnor fibrations: The topological Milnor fibration

-The map $\sign f:\Mtop_{|D}\to S^1$ is a proper stratified submersion and therefore a locally trivial fibration.
-Over each stratum, see \eqref{eq:signf_J}, $\sign f_J$ can be equipped with a monodromy map given by a simple formula.
+The map $\sign f:\Mtop_{|D}\to S^1$ is a proper stratified submersion and, therefore, a locally trivial fibration.
+Over each stratum (see \eqref{eq:signf_J}) $\sign f_J$ can be equipped with a monodromy map given by a simple formula.
 These monodromy maps do not glue together to a continuous monodromy map for $\sign f:\Mtop_{|D}\to S^1$.
-That's why A'Campo improves his model by adjoining additional simplices at corners, allowing him to define a geometric monodromy for $\sign f:\Mtop_{|D}\to S^1$.
+This is why A'Campo improves his model by adjoining additional simplices at corners, allowing him to define a geometric monodromy for $\sign f:\Mtop_{|D}\to S^1$.
 It is this construction that we are going to recover using $\sign f:\Mcpl\restrD\to S^1$.

-Along the way, we give two interpretations of A'Campo's second model, see Propositions \ref{prop:AC1} and \ref{prop:AC2}.
-Firstly, we represent A'Campo's model as a subspace of $\Mcpl$.
-Secondly, we show that this model can be obtained from $\Mcpl\setminus\Mtop$ dividing by the diagonal $\Rp$-action.
+Along the way, we give two interpretations of A'Campo's second model; see Propositions \ref{prop:AC1} and \ref{prop:AC2}.
+First, we represent A'Campo's model as a subspace of $\Mcpl$.
+Second, we show that this model can be obtained from $\Mcpl\setminus\Mtop$ by dividing by the diagonal $\Rp$-action.

 For $i\in I$ and $J\subset I$ consider the function